user-edit10 Sep 2022

 • The Universal Commodity Exchange (UCX)-

-After going live in 2012, UCX was closed by regulators in 2014 because of fraud suspicions.
+After going live in 2012, UCX was closed by regulators in 2014 because of suspicions of fraud.

 Participants Of Commodity Market